Glytantio/QA-Journey-Repository/README.md

 - Participate in meetings, grooming, and other team activities
 - Serve as a connection layer between developers and product owners
 - Add user perceptive to requirements and suggest improvements

+---

+# Why choose QA?
+- A lot of different industries to work in
+- Good entry point into IT field
+- Great benefits, completive salaries, comfortable working environment, WFH
+- A lot of growth potential into QA automation, SDET, DevOPS, Project Manager, Management

+---

+#